giantswarm/docs/sources/reference/registry.md

-description: Reference page on how to use the Giant Swarm registry
+description: This is the reference page on how to use the Giant Swarm registry with Docker

 # Using the registry